joelferek/RainCheckAssign3/README.md

 ### 2. Weather-Based Recommendations
 - See all the cities that currently have a temperature above 70 degrees and the events you could attend.

+### 3. See the City With the Most Events
+- See which cities have the most events going on.

+### 4. See Cost Friendly Events taking place.
+- See the events with the lowest prices.

 #### References
 -CREATE TABLE [dbo].[Event](